Alford-Axelson Award for Nonprofit Managerial Excellence

 All information collected during this process will be kept strictly confidential.
 North Park University will make public only the names and websites of the award winner and finalists.
 Portions of the data may be used at a later date for educational purposes, but not without prior permission from the organization.

 If you have questions about the application or process, please email email@example.com or call 773-244-6284.
-We will respond to your inquiry within two business days.
+We will respond to your inquiry within three business days.